ChrstphrHll/npc_gen/students/Pippi Langston.md

 year: 6
 guild: Jettenia
 partyID: 4
+tags:
+- Tiefling
+- Artificer
+- Assault
+- 6th
+- Jettenia
 ---
 # Pippi Langston
 ---
 ### Description
 - 6th year Tiefling Artificer in Jettenia
-- straight platinum hair that's parted to the right, Pale Brown eyes, and Olive skin
+- straight platinum hair that's parted to the right, Orange eyes, and Olive skin
 - Is Passionate and Unimaginative, and has Competition as their ideal

 ### Organizations